DurableSteer/Tiles/README.md

 6. Download the precompiled gifscicle zip from https://www.lcdf.org/gifsicle/ and unpack into the same folder.
 7. Make sure that "convert.py", "start_tileman.bat", "tileman.py" and "gifsicle.exe" are in the same folder and named that.
 8. Done.
 You can now start tileman with double clicking start_tileman.bat or directly starting the tileman.py script from the terminal.
-   (if no tiles are found check if the firewall is disallowing access to the network)
+   (if no Tiles are found check if the firewall is disallowing access to the network)

 ### Installing the sketch onto an esp8266 board
 1. Install the Arduino IDE from https://www.arduino.cc/en/software